+To conclude this section, best ontologies used in contradiction resolution processes are dynamic ontologies.
+The resolution is an evolutionary process [13] and it brings dynamics to knowledge involved, leading to new forms for ontology processing.
 Two contemporary concepts may be shown how to make machine self-improvement leading to self-learning.
-The first one is based on the usage of artificial neural networks, or other heuristic methods.
-Those methods show low learning rate and high design costs.
-On contrary we offer machine self-improvement via contradiction or knowledge conflict resolution.
-The knowledge base is improving after every such resolution process.
+The first one is based on the usage of artificial neural networks (ANN), or similar heuristic methods.
+The ANN methods show low learning rate and high design costs.
+On contrary, we offer machine selfimprovement via contradiction or knowledge conflict resolution.
+KB is improving after every resolution process, and this gives dynamics to ontology descriptions.
 After the resolution, the invariant part of knowledge or method remains that makes it stronger and more flexible.
 This self-improvement needs only one time-consuming resource: juxtapositions between different groups of knowledge.
 It needs the human help only in some complex situations.
-The considered machine learning is an evolutionary process [12] and it gives better results if the intermediate solutions, hypotheses are tested in different models [13].
+The considered machine learning is an evolutionary process [13] and it gives better results if the intermediate solutions (hypotheses) are tested in different models [14].
 The system has many resources to constantly resolve the contradictions when no goal is given or in parallel to main jobs.
-We can't escape from heuristics but they are passed to the decision maker via productive human-machine interactions thus making the system alone more effective and less complex.
+We can't escape from heuristics but they are passed to the decision maker via productive human-machine interactions mechanism thus making the system alone more effective and less complex.
 Some part of heuristics is hidden in ontologies driving the process of learning.
-Most of computational discovery/data mining methods are data-driven.
+Most of the presented computational discovery/data mining methods are data-driven.
 The considered research is more ontology-driven than data-driven but it belongs to the same group of methods.
 The below presented methods allow us to use not only statistical methods but also other knowledge acquisition methods for knowledge discovery.

-This type of machine learning is novel and original in both theoretical and applied aspects.
+This type of machine learning is novel and original in both theory and applied aspects.